Skip to Main Content

 Citation styles can differ among courses and subjects.
 The citation styles used at Aurora College are generally APA, MLA, or Chicago.
 Make sure to confirm the citation style required for each of your courses with your instructors.

 Why use a citation management tool?
-They allow you to collect your journal article, book or other documents together in one place and help you create bibliographies in almost any style quickly.
-Citation management tools help you keep track of your sources while you work and store your references for future use and reuse.
+There are several reasons.
+Bibliographic management tools allow you to collect your journal article, book or other documents together in one place and help you create bibliographies in almost any style quickly.
+They help you keep track of your sources while you work and store your references for future use and reuse.
+Many also generate citations.
+Citation generators allow you to enter in information that creates a reference for you.

-While each citation management tool provides some unique features, all of the following tools can help you:
+While each citation management tool provides some unique features, some can help you:

-• Access and manage your sources online, all in one place
+• Access and manage sources in one place

 • Import references from library databases and websites (some tools also import references from PDFs!)